martinpeck/martinpeck.github.io/about.md

 I worked for Microsoft, in the UK, for just over 10 years.
 During that time I worked on a number of projects, but for the last 5 of those years I worked within Microsoft TV.
 I headed up a remote dev team in the UK th was part of a Mountain View based product group.
 The product that we shipped was an IPTV platform which is currently used around the world by many Telecoms companies.
 Microsoft TV is now called Mediaroom, and is part of Ericcson.

 ## Other Stuff
-If you want to know more then I suggest you look at my [LinkedIn profile][linkedin].
+If you want to know more then I suggest you look at my [LinkedIn profile](https://www.linkedin.com/in/martinpeck){:data-proofer-ignore=""}.

 ## Health Warning about Everything on this Site
 Nothing you read on this blog, or anything that I write on social media, is written on behalf of the organisations I have previously or currently work for.
 It should not be considered  an expression of their views, or endorsed by them.